PaddleHQ/paddle-openapi/README.md

 # OpenAPI description for the Paddle API

+[Paddle Billing](https://developer.padddle.com/?utm_source=dx&utm_medium=paddle-openapi) is the developer-first merchant of record, designed for modern SaaS, AI, mobile app, and digital product businesses.
+We take care of payments, tax, subscriptions, and metrics with one unified API that does it all.

+Use [the Paddle API](https://developer.paddle.com/api-reference/overview?utm_source=dx&utm_medium=paddle-openapi) to create, read, and update information in your Paddle Billing system.

 This repo contains an OpenAPI description for the Paddle API.
 We use OpenAPI 3.1.

-## What is the Paddle API?

-[Paddle Billing](https://www.paddle.com/billing?utm_source=dx&utm_medium=paddle-openapi) is the developer-first merchant of record.
-We take care of payments, tax, subscriptions, and metrics with one unified API that does it all.

-Use [the Paddle API](https://developer.paddle.com/api-reference/overview?utm_source=dx&utm_medium=paddle-openapi) to create, read, and update information in your Paddle Billing system.

 > [!IMPORTANT]
 > The Paddle Classic API is not part of this repository.
-To work with the Paddle Classic API, see: [Paddle Classic API reference](https://developer.paddle.com/classic/api-reference/1384a288aca7a-api-reference?utm_source=dx&utm_medium=paddle-openapi)
+To work with the Paddle Classic API, see: [Paddle Classic dev docs](https://classic.paddle.com/?utm_source=dx&utm_medium=paddle-openapi)

 ## What is OpenAPI?